 However, all available data, scientific literature, and current studies indicate there’s no link between vaccinations and autism.

-Vaccines undergo years of testing and research before they’re made available to the public, including children.
+Vaccines undergo years of testing and research before making them available to the public, including children.

 Germantown Pediatric and Family Medicine LLC believes immunizations are the single-most-important health-promoting intervention they perform.

 Though immunizations are safe, it’s not uncommon to develop side effects following the injection.
-These side effects may include pain, redness, and swelling at the site of the injection, fever, or body aches.
+These side effects may include pain, redness, swelling at the injection site, fever, or body aches.
 However, these side effects resolve quickly.

 Germantown Pediatric and Family Medicine LLC provides immunizations as recommended by the CDC.
 Your age determines when you need immunizations.